 (2) The Executive Office for Administration and Finance reviews capital expenditures on an annual basis and reserves the right to change out-year projections.

 (3) Operating revenues include Registry of Motor Vehicle fees transferred to the CA/T Project and the Statewide Road and Bridge Infrastructure Fund.
 Central Artery/Ted Williams Tunnel Project

 As discussed in "RECENT DEVELOPMENTS - Fiscal 2005" above, on July 21, 2004, new legislation restructuring the Commonwealth's transportation system was approved by the Governor.
 The new law redesignates the executive office of transportation and construction as the executive office of transportation and imposes new duties on, and provides new authority to, the secretary of transportation relating to the oversight of transportation policy, programs, and activities; it also affects the organization and operations of a number of state transportation agencies and authorities, including the Massachusetts Bay Transportation Authority, the Massachusetts Port Authority, and the Turnpike Authority.
 Among other provisions, the new law provides that the current chairman of the Turnpike Authority shall serve the remainder of his term, which expires July 1, 2007, after which time the state's transportation secretary will chair the board of the Turnpike Authority but will not act as its chief executive officer, and it extends the terms of certain incumbent members to six years.
 Effective as of July 1, 2007, the new law also: reduces the terms of the Turnpike Authority board members from eight years to five years; provides that the board members shall serve without pay; eliminates the eligibility of the board members to participate in Turnpike Authority benefit plans; allows the employment by contract of not more than five years in duration of an executive director of the Turnpike Authority, whose salary may not exceed that of the commissioner of highways, as well as four other senior officers; and requires the Turnpike Authority annually to submit a schedule of all employee salaries and proposed increases to the state secretary of administration and finance and the state house and senate committees on ways and means.
-In addition, the law requires the Turnpike Authority to study a travel demand management plan and make recommendations for strategies to reduce traffic congestion, further participation in the electronic toll system, and reduce operating costs, and to work with the state department of highwavs to identify opportunities for cost savings.
+In addition, the law requires the Turnpike Authority to study a travel demand management plan and make recommendations for strategies to reduce traffic congestion, further participation in the electronic toll system, and reduce operating costs, and to work with the state department of highways to identify opportunities for cost savings.

 Progress/Schedule Update.
-As of June 30, 2004, CA/T Project construction was 94.1% complete.
-As of that date, approximately \$13.795 billion was under contract or agreement, which constitutes 93.9% of total budgeted costs for the CA/T Project.
-That amount includes \$9.066 billion of construction commitments, which constitutes approximately 96.9% of the total construction budget of \$9.356 billion.
+As of August 31, 2004, CA/T Project construction was 94.3% complete, based on the new cost/schedule update 11 (CSU Rev. 11) construction budget.
+The construction budget was increased from the CSU Rev. 10 budgeted amount of \$9.356 billion to \$9.422 billion, which incorporates the transfer of amounts previously included in the CSU Rev. 10 budget as contingent and cost savings in other areas; the total project budget has not increased.
+As of August 31, 2004, approximately \$13.888 billion was under contract or agreement, which constitutes 95.0% of total budgeted costs for the CA/T Project.
+That amount includes \$9.087 billion of construction commitments, which constitutes approximately 96.4% of the total construction budget of \$9.422 billion.
+The date for the I-93 complete southbound opening is now projected for March 2005 to June 2005, and the date for the CA/T Project substantial completion is now projected for May 2005 to September 2005, reflecting the achievement of previous construction milestones.
 The I-93 initial southbound public opening occurred on December 20, 2003.
-The date for the I-93 complete southbound opening continues to be projected for March 2005 to July 2005, and the date for the CA/T Project substantial completion continues to be projected for May 2005 to November 2005.